Books I'm reading, with photos and thoughts that I share with friends. And now you too. You get what you pay for.

 I’m buying this one in hardback to put in a place of honor in the builder/how-to/maker section of my library.

 Next, I’m trying out the type of pencil he has in his pocket (pencil nerds please see "The Pencil" book reference above), the PaperMate Sharpwriter #2.
-Well, the lessor modern version of it anyway.
+Well, the lesser modern version of it anyway.
 He made a whole video about it.
 Go watch, enjoy:

 https://www.youtube.com/watch?v=bLwo1kOcwxs